 It’s that tiny pop-up alert we all dread: another reminder for a productivity-killing, all-staff meeting.
-Weekly meetings are an energy drain and productivity killer.
+Weekly team meetings are an energy drain and productivity killer.
 They’re a waste of money, too.
 A recent Bain & Company found that a single weekly meeting of mid-level managers was costing one organization $15 million a year.
 How much are yours costing?
 (You can estimate the cost of your own all-staff meetings using Harvard Business Review’s Meeting Cost Calculator.)

 Unnecessary weekly meetings burden your team and hinder productivity.
 The more meetings you put on your team’s calendar to “check-in”, the less time your team can dedicate to generating leads, nurturing prospects through the sales pipeline and closing deals.